eoussama/translator.js/README.md

 translator.translate("greeting");
 ```

 The above would simply return the translation that matches the key `greeting`, but wait, what language are we targeting here?
-We did not specify any default language so `EO TranslatorJS` does some improvisation and takes the document's language that resides in the `lang` attribute on the `html` element.
+We did not specify any default language so `TranslatorJS` does some improvisation and takes the document's language that resides in the `lang` attribute on the `html` element.
 If there was none, then `en` is set as the default translation language.
 In our case, we should be expecting `Hello` as a return value.

-If we so wanted to target a specific language all we have to do is instruct EO TranslatorJS about it as follows;
+If we so wanted to target a specific language all we have to do is instruct TranslatorJS about it as follows;

 ```js
 translator.translate("greeting", { lang: "ar" });